MohsenTamtaji/PySACs/README.md

 *Citation:

-For the citation, please cire the following papers:
+For the citation, please cite the following papers:

 1- DOI: 10.1039/D1TA08337F